At Southern Company, our people are at the center of all we do, and our Human Capital Beliefs to guide our commitment to being a leading employer

 Emotional/Social Well-Being: Supporting employees' emotional wellness and helping them to be fully engaged in life, family, their community and work.

 Our total rewards strategy helps ensure all employees are paid market competitive salaries, are treated equitably (through regular pay equity, pay gap and glass ceiling studies), are eligible for annual incentive awards, and have access to health and retirement benefits and best-in-class well-being programs.
 We continue to evaluate and modernize our programs so they attract, engage, include and retain the workforce necessary for both today and the future.

 The development of talent is a priority as we consider it critical to employee readiness, engagement and retention.
 We provide both internal and external leadership development opportunities for employees and support the filling of leadership roles through succession planning.
 We also offer employee training programs to facilitate specific developmental plans for personal growth and career progression.

-We recognize the right of our employees to bargain collectively through representatives of their own choosing and recognize unions as the exclusive representatives of these employees in discussions involving rates of pay, wages, hours of employment, working conditions and other matters of employment.
+We recognize the right of our employees to bargain collectively through representatives of their own choosing and recognize unions as the exclusive representatives of our unionized employees in discussions involving rates of pay, wages, hours of employment and working conditions.

 In March 2022, the Edison Electric Institute (EEI) and the International Brotherhood of Electrical Workers (IBEW) presented the Edwin D. Hill Award to Alabama Power and to IBEW System Council U-19.
 This distinguished award recognizes efforts to advance state and local initiatives on behalf of EEI’s member electric companies and IBEW members.
 Through the National Utility Industry Training Fund (NUITF) and the Electrical Training Alliance, Alabama Power and the IBEW are providing current and prospective employees with the appropriate training to install and to maintain the fiber infrastructure that provides and improves customer and community access to broadband.